 Certification of Good Standing

 A certification letter of good standing from your current law school is required.
 This document contains your academic results for the year currently being completed and includes certification of your class standing.
-Please have this document sent directly to the Pacific McGeorge Admissions Office.
+Please have this document sent directly to the McGeorge Admissions Office.

 Credential Assembly Services (CAS)